Horbenkodev/hugo-blog/content/posts/is-a-custom-erp-really-worth-it/index.md

 publishDate: 2018-09-20T00:00:00.000Z
 image: Custom-erp.jpg
 og_image: Custom-erp.jpg
-description: It makes sense that ERP (enterprise resource planning) software that is custom-built to your business is preferable to an "out-of-the-box" alternative, which isn't designed with your needs in mind.
-Custom-built software, however, is often more expensive, and it's worth considering the pros and cons of both approaches.
+description: Custom ERP software tailored to your business is often better than "out-of-the-box" solutions but can be pricier.
+Explore the pros and cons of both approaches.
 promote:
   promote: false
 top: false